crumbhole/argocd-lovely-plugin/README.md

 # argocd-lovely-plugin
-An [Argo CD](https://argoproj.github.io/argo-cd/) plugin that behaves in a way I wish Argo CD behaved.
-This is only aimed at using Argo CD for GitOps - I do not use the UI for creating or modifying applications.
+An [Argo CD](https://argoproj.github.io/argo-cd/) plugin that behaves in a way we wish Argo CD behaved.
+This is only aimed at using Argo CD for GitOps - we do not use the UI for creating or modifying applications.

 ## Headline features
 - Composite multiple things together to form a single app from multiple directories.
 For example - two or more helm charts together as a single app.
 Or a helm chart with a bit of plain yaml (a secret) to supplement it.
 - Trivially allows Helm + Kustomize to work together, just works as you'd hope.
 Put a helm
-- When used with [application sets](https://argocd-applicationset.readthedocs.io/en/stable/) you can apply kustomization and modify helm's values.yaml per application to apply minor differences to your applications trivially.
+- When used with [application sets](https://argocd-applicationset.readthedocs.io/en/stable/) you can apply Kustomization and modify Helm's values.yaml per application to apply minor differences to your applications trivially.
-- Chain several plugins together. argocd-lovely-plugin acts as a master plugin runner (acting as the only plugin to ArgoCD), and then runs other ArgoCD compatible plugins in a chain.
+- Chain several plugins together. argocd-lovely-plugin acts as a master plugin runner (acting as the only plugin to ArgoCD), and then runs other Argo CD compatible plugins in a chain.
 This acts a bit like a unix pipe, so you can helm | kustomize | argocd-vault-replacer.

 ## Why?
 - Allows for better GitOps with one argo application per real application.